Layout Shift caused by CSS transitions

 })()

-It will show you a table off all the transitions, the elements they are working on and more detail about the transitions.
+It will show you a table of all the transitions, the elements they are working on and more detail about the transitions.

-To find layout shift we need to be look for transition property's like width,height, margin,paddingtransform, display and especially all (since all includes all valid transition properties)
+To find layout shifts, look for transition properties like width, height, margin, padding, top, left, display and especially all (since all includes every valid transition property).

 Step 2: Modify CSS transitions

 The above JavaScript snippet will show all the transitions as well as provide example code on how to disable those transitions.
-For quick testing purposes I suggest that to take the easy road and disable all transitions with one simple line of CSS code
+For quick testing purposes I suggest you take the easy road and disable all transitions with one simple line of CSS code

 <style>*{transition-property: none !important;}</style>

 Of course for live environments a bit more finesse is required.
-Carefully only remove unneeded transition-properties on a per-selector-base.
+Carefully only remove unneeded transition-properties on a per-selector basis.
 For example change #button{transition: all .2s} to #button{transition: background-color .2s}

 Step 3: Measure the change in layout shift